Built-in Bookcase Ideas that Offer Opportunities for More Storage, More Personalization — all while adding value:

 Bookshelves are one category of the more generic term “wall unit,” meaning they are a storage unit that is usually constructed against a wall.
 Built-in bookshelves are always physically attached to a wall or other permanent feature of the home.
 This is what makes them “built-in” rather than a piece of freestanding furniture.
 Whereas furniture usually leaves with the homeowner when they sell the house or move, built-ins remain.
 This is why they can increase home value.

 Very popular during the early 1900’s American Craftsman era of design, built-in shelves are enjoying a resurgence in popularity among homeowners across the United States.
 Today’s built-in bookshelves encompass many more design styles than just Craftsman, reflecting the tastes of the individual homeowner and the make-up of the home.
 Built-in bookcases are practical for the added storage they provide.
-They also offer potential for increased profits when it comes time to sell.
-Key to getting top dollar when it comes time to sell is proper placement of the bookcase.
+They also offer the potential for increased profits when it comes time to sell.
+The key to getting top dollar when it comes time to sell is the proper placement of the bookcase.

 - Proven placements include:

 - Installation of a wall of bookshelves around a window or doorway.

 - A built-in bookcase around a fireplace to add warmth and personality

 - Bookshelves above the bed as a headboard

 - A wall of bookshelves as a giant piece of art

 5 Great Places to Add a Wall of Bookshelves